BEST SHOULDER EXERCISES WITH DUMBBELLS

 I had lots of exercise options here, but I could only choose the best!

-Before you read ahead to my choices, here’s a map of the shoulder muscles so you can orient yourself as you begin to incorporate these exercises into your training arsenal.
+Before you read ahead to my choices, here’s a map of the deltoid muscles of the shoulder including the front deltoid, the middle deltoid and the rear deltoid so you can orient yourself as you begin to incorporate these exercises into your shoulder workout routine.

-If shoulder strength is your goal, what do you do if you have to limit yourself to dumbbells?
+If building stronger shoulders is your goal, what do you do if you have to limit yourself to dumbbells?

-So if you’re recovering from an injury or don’t have a barbell at your disposal, what would be the best strength option using dumbbells only?
+So if you’re recovering from a shoulder injury or don’t have a barbell at your disposal, what would be the best strength option using dumbbells only?

 Just because we don’t have a barbell doesn’t mean we have to give up the benefits of the overhead press movement.
 It will still be the basic foundation of your shoulder strength.

-You can do an overhead press with dumbbells, but you don’t want to do this pressing movement seated.
+You can do an overhead press with dumbbells, but don’t do this as a seated dumbbell shoulder press..

 Some people think you take the legs out of the exercise by sitting down, but that’s a fallacy.